PhysiCell-Tools/python-loader/README.md

 + evt generate lineage tree graph output files.
 + evt add neuroglancer ome.tiff support.
 + switch from aicsimageio to bioio library, when the library is ripe (napari has switched to bioio).
++ add function parameter to specify an own output filename.

 ## Release Notes:
 + version 3.3.3 (2025-01-10): elmbeech/physicelldataloader